-Kids and neighbours loved walking through his garden path.
-It was amazing, huge dahlias, roses, everything.
-I believe it was the tool he used to gain the trust of our parents and to lure kids in.

-Mr. Lada took this picture of Rose and I. 5 He had just abused us that day.
-I don't recall if it was 6 the first time but we both remember the day vividly, 7 including him taking the picture.
-He took us inside his 8 9 basement while his wife quietly went upstairs and closed 10 the kitchen door.
-Then he would put a hard candy on his penis and have me suck his penis until the candy was gone.
-11 Sometimes he put his finger just barely inside me or licked 12 my vagina.
-What sickens me about the picture is I imagine 13 him watching us grow up and just waiting and abiding his 14 time to abuse us.
+1 Kids and neighbours loved walking through his garden path.
+2 It was amazing, huge dahlias, roses, everything.
+I believe 3 it was the tool he used to gain the trust of our parents 4 and to lure kids in.
+5 Mr. Lada took this picture of Rose and I. 6 He had just abused us that day.
+I don't recall if it was 7 the first time but we both remember the day vividly, 8 including him taking the picture.
+He took us inside his 9 basement while his wife quietly went upstairs and closed 10 the kitchen door.
+Then he would put a hard candy on his 11 penis and have me suck his penis until the candy was gone.
+12 Sometimes he put his finger just barely inside me or licked 13 my vagina.
+What sickens me about the picture is I imagine 14 him watching us grow up and just waiting and abiding his 15 time to abuse us.
 He was a disgusting human being.
-15

-Joyce kept meticulous baby books of each of her children.
-One entry in my baby book at age three says "Michele has started screaming for no reason."
-Around the same time Rose's baby book notes that "Rose has stopped talking."
+16 Joyce kept meticulous baby books of each of 17 her children.
+One entry in my baby book at age three says 18 "Michele has started screaming for no reason."
+Around the 19 same time Rose's baby book notes that "Rose has stopped 20 talking."
 And Rose stopped talking until grade seven.

-It's painfully sad to think of how he took our innocence and our early childhood, and our different reactions make me think of the flight or fight response.
+21 It's painfully sad to think of how he took 22 our innocence and our early childhood, and our different our innocence and our early childhood, and our different reactions make me think of the flight or fight response.
 I screamed she retreated.